 Do not worry, You are not alone.

 Adolescence is a critical age for children.
 This is the age where they go through a lot of physical and emotional upheavals and face many challenges.
-Teenage or adolescence is the stage where most of the children are exposed to many internal and external changes.
+Teenage or adolescence is the stage where most children are exposed to many internal and external changes.
 Hormonal changes, puberty, societal and school pressure are some of them.
 And because of these changes, teenagers, as well as their parents, go through a lot of trouble.

 As a parent of a teenager, you too face a lot of problems in handling their temper tantrums.
 You are always on the toes to deal with their mood swings, demands, and emotional outbursts.
 In such a scenario, the bonding and communication between you and the child play a crucial role.
 They help to overcome almost all of the problems faced by parents of adolescent children.